-Single lane and shoulder closures on IH 39/90 may be permitted during Night-Time Hours for work required to complete the ramp connections and removals and the installation and removal of bridge falsework.
+Single lane and shoulder closures on IH 39/90 may be permitted during permitted lane and shoulder closure times for work required to complete HMA pavement and installation and removal of bridge falsework.
 During the times when one lane is allowed to be closed, a minimum clear width of 16 feet, including the adjacent shoulder, shall be maintained at all times.
 Times listed for lane closure restrictions include setup and breakdown of any equipment and traffic control devices.

-Request approval from the engineer for all lane closures in accordance to the "Wisconsin Lane Closure System Advanced Notification" section of these special provisions.
+Request approval from the engineer for all lane closures according to the "Wisconsin Lane Closure System Advanced Notification" section of these special provisions.
 Include justification for the lane closure and the anticipated duration in the request.
 A request does not constitute approval.
-Terminate single lane closures at the beginning of peak travel periods.
-Failure to obtain approval or reopen closed lanes at the required time shall be subject to penalties specified under the article Lane Rental Fee Assessment.
+Terminate single lane closures at the end of the Permitted Lane

+Closure Times.
+Failure to obtain approval or reopen closed lanes at the required time shall be subject to assessments specified under the article "Lane Rental Fee Assessment".

-Shoulders may be closed if required by the work operation, but the right and left shoulder may not be closed in the same area at the same time.
+Shoulders may be closed if required by the work operation, but the right and left shoulder may not be closed in the same area at the same time nor closed at the same time with an opposite side lane closure.

-All lane and shoulder closures shall be removed when work is not in progress and traffic shall be maintained in their existing lanes.
+All lane and shoulder closures shall be removed when work is not in progress.

-Provide arrow boards for use during all single lane closures in accordance to the MUTCD.
+Provide arrow boards for use during all single lane closures according to the MUTCD.
 Arrow boards for single lane closures will be paid for under the item Traffic Control Arrow Boards for each day with a single lane closure where an arrow board is in use.